Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Preliminaries

-The optimization of the Q-functions for both reward and cost in SAC-lag is with \cref{eq:sac-q} in SAC.
+} The optimization of the Q-functions for both reward and cost in SAC-lag is with Eq.~\ref{eq:sac-q} in SAC.

 \textbf{Offline Safe RL.~} Offline safe RL algorithms typically push up the cost estimations of OOD actions to avoid exploration beyond the offline dataset $\mathcal{D}$.
 Considering the comprehensive performance across various environments, in this paper we consider the SOTA Lagrangian-based algorithm for offline learning, namely CPQ \citep{xu2022constraints}.
 More specifically, CPQ first generates OOD actions via a conditional variational autoencoder (CVAE).
-Then, the cost of the generated OOD actions is increased by minimizing the following loss function for cost critic ($Q_c$-function): { } where $Q_c(s,a;\mu_c)$ is parameterized by $\mu_c,$ $\hat{Q}_c(s,a;\mu_c')$ is the target cost Q-function parameterized by $\mu_c'$, \(\nu\) represents the distribution of OOD actions generated by the CVAE.
-Additionally, to ensure both constraint safety and in-distribution safety, CPQ updates the reward critic (Q-function) using only state-action pairs that satisfy the cost threshold $l$: { } where \(\mathbb{I}(\cdot)\) is the indicator function, used to filter state-action pairs that satisfy the safety constraints.
-The policy loss function is given by:
+The cost of the generated OOD actions is increased by minimizing the following loss function for cost critic ($Q_c$-function): {

+} where {\(D\) represents distribution of $(s,a,s')$ in the offline dataset}. $Q_c(s,a;\omega_c)$ is parameterized by $\omega_c,$ $\hat{Q}_c(s,a;\omega_c')$ is the target cost Q-function parameterized by $\omega_c'$, \(\nu\) represents the distribution of OOD actions generated by the CVAE.
+Additionally, to ensure both constraint safety and in-distribution safety, CPQ updates the reward Q-function using only state-action pairs that satisfy the cost threshold $l$: {